KaliedaRik/Scrawl-canvas/docs/reference/sc-initialization.md

 The filter engine module will also set up a permanent animation object - `SC-core-filters-cleanup-action` - to run once at the end of every animation loop iteration, to reset [filter object](../source/factory/filter.html) `dirtyFilterIdentifier` flags back to `false`.

+Finally, the filter engine will instantiate an internal [Color object](../source/factory/color.html) - `SC-core-color-engine` - during initialization.

 ## Scrawl-canvas workstore
 The SC workstore is an internal mechanism for caching various computationally-intensive objects; it is used in particular by the singleton filter engine but is available for use by other SC modules as required.

 Every object cached in the workstore includes a timestamp indicating the last time it was accessed; the workstore actively purges objects that haven't been recently accessed.
 This action is handled by an animation object - `SC-core-workstore-hygeine` - which gets instantiated at the same time as the workstore.

-More details about workstore functionality can be found in its [module file](../source/helper/workstore.html).
+More details about workstore functionality can be found in the [helper/workstore.js](../source/helper/workstore.html) file.